icolwell/dotfiles/README.md

 - Easy support for host-specific configs.
 - debconf preconfiguration to avoid user input prompts during installation.

-NOTE: These dotfiles and scripts have only been tested on Ubuntu 18.04.
+NOTE: These dotfiles and scripts have been tested on Ubuntu 18.04 and Ubuntu 20.04.
 It is possible that they no longer work for 16.04 or other versions.

 ## Installation Instructions